Keyboard shortcuts

 Press Esc to hide this help

-swim is the build tool for Spade, it manages the files in your project, sets up and calls the Spade compiler for you, can install and run backend tools for you, and is used to run tests.
+Swim is the build tool for Spade, it manages the files in your project, sets up and calls the Spade compiler for you, can install and run backend tools for you, and is used to run tests.
 This is the main program you will interact with while writing Spade.
+The command itself is called swim and has a variety of sub-commands.

 For software developers, think of swim as the cargo, npm, pip etc. of the Spade world.

 You can create a Spade project with swim init.
-If you run it in an empty directory, it will initialize a project with the same name as the directory.
-You can also run swim init project_name to create a new directory for your project.
+If you run it inside an empty directory, it will initialize a project with the same name as the directory.
+You can also run swim init <project_name> to create a new directory for your project.

-A swim project has two important parts.
-The source code in the src folder, and a project configuration file in swim.toml.
-For now, you can just write your code in src/main.spade until we discuss namespacing later.
+A Swim project consists of two important parts.
+The Spade source code in the src folder, and the project configuration in the swim.toml file.
+For now, you can just write all your code in the single file src/main.spade until we discuss namespacing later.

 Swim has a few sub-commands for building your code.
 First, swim build simply compiles the Spade code into Verilog.

 From there, you can either simulate or synthesize your code.
-To Simulate, use swim sim (or swim test or swim t), though unlike the playground this requires writing tests, which we will cover in the next section.
+To simulate, use swim simulate, though unlike on the playground this requires writing tests, which we will cover in the Simulation and Testing chapter.

-Hint You don't actually need to run swim build and swim test, swim will call swim build automatically if it is required, so you can simply run swim test.
+Hint You don’t actually need to run swim build and swim test, Swim will call swim build automatically if required, so you can simply run swim test and let Swim handle the dependencies.

-If you want to synthesize your code and run it on an FPGA, use swim upload which will synthesize, place and route, pack, and then upload the result to whatever FPGA board you have configured.
-These steps require configuring the project for your target FPGA though, see the project configuration section for details, or set your project up with a template as described below
+If you want to synthesize your code and run it on an FPGA, call swim upload.
+This will synthesize, place and route, pack, and then upload the result to whatever FPGA board you have set.
+These steps require configuring the project for your target FPGA though, see the project configuration section for details.
+You can also directly set up your project from a template as described below.

-Hint Like swim test, you don't actually need to run both swim build and swim upload, upload will run build automatically if it is required.
+Hint Like swim test, you don’t actually need to run both swim build and swim upload, upload will run build automatically if required.

-swim upload also consists of several steps, namely swim synth, swim pnr, swim pack and swim upload.
-These can be helpful to run individually in some cases, but most of the time simply running swim upload is the easiest option
+Note swim upload consists of several separate steps, namely swim synth, swim pnr and swim upload.
+It can be helpful to run these individually in some cases, but most of the time simply running swim upload is the easiest option.

-If your board isn't supported yet, you can also fill in the [simulation], [pnr], [packing] and [upload] fields manually, see the project configuration section for the
+If your board is not supported yet, you can also fill in the [simulation], [pnr], [packing] and [upload] fields manually, see the Project Configuration reference section for details.